jerysun/ClustersTalk/README.md

 http://localhost:8080
 http://localhost:8081
 ```
-## Advance Topics
+## Advanced Topics

 Note that the logRecords microservice behaves in case of downtime.
 If we stop the logRecords server and continue to send messages using the web UI of the clusters-talk application, we will see that when the logRecords server is restarted, it will immediately receive all the messages it missed.

 It is also interesting to see how the microservice approach allows our system to survive even without one of its components - the logRecords service.
-There would be a temporary reduction of functionality (no log records available) but people would still be able to exchange talk messages in real time!
+There would be a temporary reduction of functionality (no log records available) but servers would still be able to exchange talk messages in real time!